Boy with Luv

-"Boy with Luv" (Korean: 작은 것들을 위한 시; RR: Jag-eun geosdeul-eul wihan si, lit.
-"A Poem for Small Things") is a song recorded by South Korean boy band BTS, featuring American singer Halsey, as the lead single for their sixth extended play Map of the Soul: Persona.
+"Boy with Luv" is a song recorded by South Korean boy band BTS, featuring American singer Halsey, as the lead single for their sixth extended play Map of the Soul: Persona.
 It was released on April 12, 2019, by Big Hit Entertainment.
 The song's music video was the most viewed online music video in 24 hours at the time, garnering over 74.6 million views within its first day of release.
 The song was certified Platinum by the RIAA in June.
 "Boy with Luv" held the record for the song with the most music show wins after the 2000s in South Korea with 21 wins, until the record was broken by "Dynamite".

 The Japanese version of the song was released on July 3, 2019, on the double A-side single "Lights", via Universal Music Japan.

 Composition

 "Boy With Luv" featuring American singer Halsey has been described as a "funk pop" song about happiness and love.
 It is performed in the key of D major with the vocals ranging from F♯_{4} to B_{5}.
 It serves as a parallel track to their earlier song "Boy in Luv", released in 2014.
 According to Tamar Herman of Billboard, the song describes how true strength and love come from finding joy in the smallest things in life.
 Elias Leight from Rolling Stone classified the song as "nu-disco single".
 NME characterized it as "bubblegum pop".
 Yim Hyun-su from The Korea Herald described the lead single as "an upbeat electro-pop song with catchy hooks".
 According to Refinery29, the light, funk-laced song features live instruments.